Elastics (Rubber Bands)

 - This has not been shown to have any long-term effect on the health of the tooth involved

-- The roots of teeth are susceptible to resorption (melting away) in some cases
+- The roots of teeth are susceptible to resorption (shortening) in some cases

 - Normally 6-18 months

 - Patients on osteoporosis medication (bisphosphonates such as Boniva, Actonel, Fosamax, etc.) may experience a rare side effect that could result in permanent damage to the jaw.
-Please tell one of the doctors if you are using any of these or related medications.
+Please tell the doctor if you are using any of these or related medications.